 Candidates are encouraged to learn at their own pace with no set time limits imposed and a wide range of support materials are provided through the online resource centre.

-Many types of competency-based materials can be developed, including learner-cantered learning guides, learning aids, handbooks, handouts, and job aids or instructor lesson plans—to mention just a few.
+Many types of competency-based materials can be developed, including learner-centered learning guides, learning aids, handbooks, handouts, and job aids or instructor lesson plans—to mention just a few.
 Time, resources, instructor preferences, and institutional preferences are some of the factors that determine which materials are developed.
 The first of these is developed and shown within course categories on the ACI Global Website displaying the Learning Program Details:

 Most of the trainees ACI Global has worked with prefer to use learning guides designed so they can use them at their own pace.
 ACI Global feels that although learning guides take skill and time to develop, they have many advantages and are developed within e-quip as Minimum Deliverables or "Model Answers".